cwacek/logparser/README.md

 Parsers are designed to be modular, so they're simply callable objects with a couple of attributes.
-Parsers are searched for in the `logparser.parserse namespace.
-A `parser' is considered to be any callable which given a string returns a dictionary of data parsed from it or raises a ValueError if the line doesn't contain relevant data.
+Parsers are searched for in the `logparser.parsers` namespace.
+A `parser' is considered to be any callable which given a string returns an object with certain attributes or raises a ValueError if the line doesn't contain relevant data.

+The following attributes should be present on both parsers and the object returned by calling them:

+- `name`: The name of the parser
+- `desc`: A description of the parser
+- `headers`:  A list of strings naming the headers this parser creates

+An object returned from a parser should have the following additional attributes:

+- `data`: A dictionary of data lists, keyed by `headers`.

 Since parsers are just callables, it's perfectly reasonable to have them be methods on an instance.
 The same instance will then be used on each line, allowing complicated parsers which